nxgych/towgo/README.md

 # torgo

 ## Description</br>
-torgo is a simple http server framework based tornado
+torgo is a simple web server framework based tornado

 ## Installation</br>
 download the realease package and unpack it, access the path and execute the command:</br>